Metric Convergence: Is the Tournament Becoming a Monoculture?

 Narrowing dispersion is consistent with a diversification paradox: as more participants enter and learn from the same public resources, feature sets, and target definitions, their predictions regress toward a common signal.
 New models join the tournament but many arrive with approaches that look like what already exists, pushing dispersion down even as nominal participation grows.

-Residual IC: Is True Originality Shrinking?
+Residual IC: Is Non-Meta-Model Signal Shrinking?

 Residual IC (RIC) strips out the meta-model component and measures what unique signal each model contributes.
 If RIC is declining, the original thinking that MMC is supposed to reward is getting scarcer.